KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 ### Introduction to Articulated Manipulator or Anthropomorphic Manipulator

 <div align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Welcome to the introduction of the Articulated Manipulator!
-In this section, we'll explore the fundamental components and functionalities of an articulated manipulator with three joint variables: twisting joint, revolute joint, and revolute joint.
+In this section, we'll explore the fundamental components and functionalities of an articulated manipulator with three joint variables: <i>twisting joint, revolute joint,</i>and another<i>revolute joint</i>.
 </div>

 ### Purpose and Use